ethan-hurst/redesigned-spork/PRPs/dynamics-powerplatform-architecture-builder.md

 ---

 ## Goal
-Create an interactive toolset that allows users to select from Microsoft Azure, Dynamics 365, and Power Platform technologies to generate comprehensive architectural reference diagrams.
+Create an interactive toolset that allows users to select from Microsoft Azure, Dynamics 365, and Power Platform technologies to generate comprehensive architectural reference diagrams, in both image and visio formats.

 ## Why
 - Reduce time spent creating architectural documentation from scratch